- About Us

 As Deputy Director, Shannon oversees institutional relations, communications, outreach and students services, as well as the development of policies and procedures that ensure the smooth functioning of Alliance headquarters.
 Shannon’s international interests are rooted in her childhood travels as part of a military family.
 An active participant in the field of international education since 1993, she contributed to NAFSA’s Guide to Education Abroad for Advisors and Administrators and has served as an application reader for the National Security Education Program David L. Boren Scholarships and the Benjamin A. Gilman Scholarship Program.
 She earned her B.A. in literature from Antioch College and was a Research Scholar at the University of Adelaide in South Australia.
 Her research interests include youth culture and virtual communities.

-Andrea is responsible for overseeing all Alliance programs, ensuring the highest standards of academic and experiential programming, developing new curricular and programmatic areas, and managing all facets of academic affairs.
-In addition, Andrea oversees the development and management of customized partner programs and program assessment initiatives, heads the Alliance’s Health and Safety task force, and serves as the Title IX officer for the Alliance.
-With a background in international education that includes over ten years of program development and management in India, Andrea maintains interdisciplinary academic interests stemming from prior research and publications incorporating contemporary critical and feminist theory.
-Andrea currently serves on the Council of the Forum on Education Abroad, and is Chair of the Forum Standards Committee.
+As Director of Academic Affairs, Andrea is responsible for ensuring the highest standards of academic and experiential programming, developing new curricular and programmatic areas, and managing program evaluation and assessment initiatives.
+In addition, Andrea heads the Alliance’s Health and Safety Task Force and develops Alliance emergency protocols.
+With a background in international education that includes fifteen years of program development and management in South and East Asia, Andrea maintains interdisciplinary academic interests stemming from prior research and publications incorporating contemporary critical and feminist theory.
+Andrea currently serves as Chair of the Forum Standards Committee, and has recently completed a term on the Forum Council.

-As Director for India Programs, Jonathan oversees and manages the day-to-day operations and development of all Alliance programs in India.
-He has a decade of experience in higher education administration and study abroad, including academic programming, operations, program development, and marketing.
+As Director of International Operations, Jonathan oversees the operations of all Alliance programs in the areas of finance, staffing and logistics, and program development.
+He has more than a decade of experience in higher education administration and study abroad, including academic programming, operations, program development, marketing and recruitment.
 Jonathan has traveled extensively throughout India and was a 2008 David L. Boren Fellow at the East-West Language Institute in New Delhi.
 He holds a Master’s degree in Urban Planning and Policy from the University of Illinois at Chicago and has a particular interest in urban development in emerging markets.

 Julia has been with the the Alliance for Global Education since its inception.
 In addition, she has been with the College of Global Studies at Arcadia University since 1988, shortly after receiving her B.A. from Dickinson College.
 Julia's long-standing relationship with Arcadia began during her undergraduate years, when she participated in a study abroad program to England.
 Following college graduation, Julia began a career as a program assistant, and since then she has held a number of different positions at Arcadia.
 In her current role, she manages the admissions and pre-departure process for Alliance China students.